How to Plan a Budget For a Trip - Tips for Family, Friends & Couple

 Budget tourists choose India for a variety of reasons.

-Affordable Stays: Hostels, guesthouses, and homestays cost anywhere between ₹300 and ₹800 per night.
+Hostels, guesthouses, and homestays cost anywhere between ?300 and ?800 per night.2.
+Low Transportation Costs:

-Low Transportation Costs: Intercity travel by way of buses and trains, though cheap, is also easily accessible.
+Intercity travel by way of buses and trains, though cheap, is also easily accessible.3.
+Choice of Places:

-Choice of Places: Budget options are found all across the country, ranging from the Himalayas to coastal beaches to historical cities.
+Budget options are found all across the country, ranging from the Himalayas to coastal beaches to historical cities.4.
+Street Food Culture:

-Street Food Culture: Local street food is available at just ₹50.
+Local street food is available at just ?50.5.
+Cultural Experiences:

-Cultural Experiences: Festivals, temples, and heritage sites will offer you excellent experiences for free or for the price of almost nothing.
+Festivals, temples, and heritage sites offer you excellent experiences for free or for the price of almost nothing.6.
+Local Markets:

 India is also called budget-smart.
 With smart planning and region-wise exploration, one can take an extended trip without compromising on experiences.
 As recommended by the ClipsTrust Guides Team, being aware of travel dynamics locally and planning ahead will save you thousands and greatly improve your experience in India.